-These patties are loaded with protein and fiber as well as other beneficial nutrients, and they are very filling.
+These white bean burgers are loaded with protein and fiber as well as other beneficial nutrients, and they are very filling.
 As far as veggie burgers go this is fairly easy.
-FYI, you can make this recipe even simpler by using a pre-made flour instead of processing oats like I did.
-The patties came out fantastic and held up great without falling apart, and they were not dry at all, nor were they mushy.
+FYI, you can make this recipe even simpler by using pre-made flour instead of processing oats like I did.
+The white bean quinoa burger patties came out fantastic and held up great without falling apart, and they were not dry at all, nor were they mushy.
 The texture, taste, and visual appeal all hit the mark.
-Once layered with all the extra goodies, this burger was supreme and the best veggie burger I've ever had...am I biased...maybe, but these were divine!
-And, if you don't feel like having it on a bun, by all means top your veggie burger on a bed of fresh leafy greens with a squeeze of lemon, some avocado, salt, and pepper...so good just like that!
+Once layered with all the extra goodies, this white bean quinoa burger was supreme––best veggie burger I've ever had...am I biased...maybe, but these were divine!
+And, if you don't feel like having it on a bun, by all means top your quinoa veggie burger on a bed of fresh leafy greens with a squeeze of lemon, some avocado, salt, and pepper...so good just like that!

 Quinoa and White Bean Burger [Vegan]